Convent Bukit Nanas: Cheerleading (Xavier)

 CBN's senior cheer leading team, Xavier, was established in the year 2000.
 In the years after that, the popularity of cheer leading in Malaysia and in CBN has grown exponentially.
 Girls undergo a rigorous training and selection process before being officially initiated in the squad.
 Xavier performs during sports day, school competitions and upon invitation to showcasing events.
 Every year, the highlight of Xavier is to compete in the National Cheer Competitions of Malaysia.
 Xavier has won a slew of awards including but not restricted to Champion, First-runner up, Second-Runner-up and Best Showmanship.

 Xavier maintains a friendly rivalry with premier cheer leading squads like Cyren's from Sri Kuala Lumpur.
 Xavier's cheer leading outfit is a trademark green, gold and black.
 Xavier's cheerleading endeavours are a significant source of pride for the school and it draws out plenty of school spirit.
 CBN's Xavier supporters have won the Best Supporter award on multiple occasions.
 A number of Xavier's cheer leaders have gone on to cheer professionally in the Cheerleading Association and Register of Malaysia.

 The Old Girls' Association

 Originally called the Past Pupils Association, the first meeting was on Saturday 12 June 1951.
 About 140 old girls elected Mrs T.H.
 Ho as the President, Mrs D. Martin as Vice-President, Miss Yvonne Pun as Secretary and Miss Cho Seen Chok as Treasurer.
 Their first activity was the organization of the Mammoth Fun Fair on 4 August 1951 to raise funds for the Science Laboratory and Domestic Science Class.
-Somewhat defunct now as an Association, individual Old Girls now help the School in their personal capacity.
-Thereby continuing the tradition of steadfast duty to Convent Bukit Nanas.
+After seven valiant tries and no Alumni Association in sight, nine former students decided it was now or never.
+With the 120 years Anniversary of the school in 2019, former students Azian, Trish, Julie, Poal Hong, Premila, Shireen, Jennifer, Vasantha and Rosalind, set up a PROTEM team on a rainy afternoon in May 2018.
+The PROTEM put a plan underway to launch the Alumni association with an Afternoon Tea event, at the Majestic Hotel.

+The Afternoon Tea held in July 2018 was a resounding success, with the launch of the Alumni association by the Bank Negara Governor and fellow Alumnus, Datuk Nor Shamsiah Binti Mohd Yunus.

+The Alumni association is now officially registered with Registrar of Societies and has over a 1900 strong membership, comprising alumni that graduated in 1958 – 2020.
+The Alumni’s vision is to uphold the ethos and values of the school, enshrined with a sense of purpose and charity to the community at large.
+CBN Alumni Association has now revived, thereby continuing the tradition of steadfast duty to Convent Bukit Nanas.